 - Encourage a baby who is reluctant to breastfeed.

-- A supplementer can sometimes help a baby who is unable to feed effectively because of sucking or health problems.
-However this will only work if your baby can feed well enough to obtain milk.
+- Breastfeed a baby who is unable to feed effectively because of sucking or health problems.
+However this will only work if you baby can feed well enough to obtain milk.

 How it works